bespoyasov/refactor-like-a-superhero/manuscript-en/README.md

 ---

-This is a book about how to efficiently refactor code.
-In it, we'll discuss benefits of refactoring for developers and business, how to search for problems in your code, and how to solve them.
+It is a book about how to efficiently refactor code.
+In it, we'll discuss the benefits of refactoring for developers and business, how to search for problems in your code, and how to solve them.

 ## Table of Contents